Aubrey Davis Park Trail Safety Improvements Project

 Last, since Jim Stanton mentioned that user conflict continues to be an area of concern for some community members, it's my understanding that more space and more organized facilities are the preferred solution.
 For example, UW and City of Seattle widened the Burke Gilman Trail where it goes through campus to increase predictability and dedicate space for different types of users; as use continues to grow, there were recommendations during the Campus Master Planning process to widen the trail further, and improve grade-separation.
 Submitted by Claire Martini, Leafline Trails Network 2/11/2022

-Paul West about 2 years ago
+Paul West almost 3 years ago

 The Parks Department, KPG and the Parks & Rec Commission seem to be going in the right direction to finalize the ADP Safety Improvements design.
 The concepts prioritize both wider bike trails and separate bike facilities, in addition to forgoing ineffective speed limits while highlighting traffic calming measures.